 - Organizing campus-wide events: The Council will develop a plan (including timeline, budget, potential speakers, themes, and structure) for two connected events to be organized each year, including an annual “Grace Lee Boggs Lecture” and a cultural event, that are accessible to all members of the community.
 At a minimum, the Council will organize an inaugural event for spring 2019 and a second event for fall 2019.

-The council is chaired by Ariana González Stokas, Vice President for Diversity, Equity, and Inclusion, and members who include students, faculty members, exempt and nonexempt staff, alumnae, trustees, and an ex officio member from the President’s staff.
+The Council meets monthly.
+Members include students, faculty members, exempt and nonexempt staff, alumnae, trustees, and an ex officio member from the President’s staff.